Theatre

 Fall, Spring, Variable

-THE 242ss Topics in Acting II-Scene Study (4 Credits)
+THE 242pt Topics in Acting II-Physical Theatre (4 Credits)

-This is a course in performance, focusing on poetic expression and heightened language in the works of Shakespeare and his contemporaries.
+This is a course in performance, focusing on poetic expression and heightened language in the works of Shakespeare, his contemporaries, and current playwrights writing in modern verse.
 Students research, analyze and compare selected works with particular attention to top unifying themes, rhetorical strategies and historical perspectives, attempting to understand the requisites of performance.
-The class has a studio component designed to develop skills in textual analysis, physical and vocal expressiveness and theatrical imagination.
-The course will culminate in a publicly presented production.
+The class has a studio component designed to develop skills in textual analysis, physical and vocal expressiveness, and theatrical imagination.
 Prerequisite: THE 141.
-Enrollment limited to 12. {A}
+Restrictions: THE 242 may be taken for credit a total of 3 times with different topics.
+Enrollment limited to 16. {A}

 Fall, Variable